Liverpool 360

 The front stage of the club is set under the famous arches that have provided the iconic images of the Beatles in the early 1960’s.
 This area is now supplemented with a state of the art sound system to guarantee that everyone in the venue can experience fully the first class performance on offer.
 This area of the club is generally open to the public and has a wide variety of entertainment scheduled on every night of the week and throughout the day on the weekends.

 The back room (Big Stage), is the largest area of the club and is used for ticketed gigs and private functions.
 The sound system is second to none, making the room ideal for signed bands on the touring circuit or our regular unsigned nights.
-The layout of the room provides an intimate setting for acoustically based bands but it is also the ideal setting for indie/rock based shows.

-The Cavern Club, 10 Mathew Street, Liverpool L2 6RE - map
+The Cavern Club, 10 Mathew Street, Liverpool L2 6RE

 The Walker Art Gallery